 The success of Healthy Pastors, Healthy Congregations rests on covenants among the pastor, the congregation, and the Board of Pensions.
 Each party promises to take specific actions that, together, will help build a brighter financial future.

-The grant may be used to reduce or eliminate the pastor's educational or other debt, or to boost personal savings in the Retirement Savings Plan of the Presbyterian Church (U.S.A.), a 403(b)(9) plan.
+Eligible pastors who complete the education sessions receive a one-time grant of up to $10,000.
+The grant may be used to reduce or eliminate the pastor's educational or personal debt, or to boost personal savings in the Retirement Savings Plan of the Presbyterian Church (U.S.A.), a 403(b)(9) plan.

 To qualify, the pastor must